 Once the campers are signed out, you are invited to join some of our staff for a casual light dinner of wraps and snacks on the lawn near the ferry terminal.
 We know that you may have just driven through some rush-hour traffic and might like to have a snack to get you through the drive home.
 Also, this is a great time to meet some of your camper’s new friends, other parents/caregivers and more of our staff.
 Of course we understand if you would like to head off home right away!

 Finally, sometimes ferries are late – we often do not know this until it is too late to make alternate arrangements.
 If you would like a courtesy call concerning a possible late ferry please be sure to provide a cell phone number you can be reached at on Friday afternoon/evening.
 We will do our best to keep you informed of changes to ferry schedules.
 Inquiries can be made once you arrive at the ferry terminal as to whether the ferries are running on time.

 When are the Drop-off and Pick-up Times?

-Drop-off occurs on Sunday between 2:45pm and 3:15pm.
-Please note that we do not sign in children earlier than 2:45pm so please come prepared to wait until sign in begins.
+Drop-off occurs on Sunday between 2:00 pm and 2:30 pm.
+Please note that we do not sign in children earlier than 1:50 pm so please come prepared to wait until sign-in begins.